aristanetworks/avd/docs/getting-started/cv-deploy-porting.md

 </div>

 !!! note
-    For a complete overview of all the updates and capabilities in the `cv_deploy` role, including how to manage containers, please see the role [documentation](../../ansible_collections/arista/avd/roles/cv_deploy/README.md)
+    For a complete overview of all the updates and capabilities in the `cv_deploy` role, including how to manage configlets and configlet containers, please see the role [documentation](../../ansible_collections/arista/avd/roles/cv_deploy/README.md)